Building the Wall: Characters

 Rick is a middle-aged, white man from central Texas who served in the Army as part of the Military Police.
 Upon returning to the States, he married, and began a career in private law enforcement, eventually becoming head of a private detention center in West Texas.
 Self-declared apolitical, he became a supporter of Donald Trump during the campaign, feeling that in this candidate he had found a new kind of politician who understood how the middle-class had suffered under politics as usual.
 He is proud of his roots, denies any taint of racism, and believes that he has, to some extent, been set-up by the "powers that be."

 Gloria is an African-American woman, also from the South, who is a rising star as a historian in academic circles.
 As a historian, her focus has been on what she calls "hinge points of history," turning points that profoundly shape events.
 She wrestles with the question of what sets these events in motion?
 A Great Man on a White Horse?
 Hegelian cycles?
 Or ordinary people in a moment of decision.
 Gloria believes that the country is in one of those moments right now and that understanding Rick, and what he did, is critical to understanding where we are as a country.

 Production

-The play opened in Los Angeles on March 18, 2017 directed by Michael Michetti as part of the National New Play Network Rolling World Premier with additional simultaneous productions at the Curious Theater (CO), the Forum Theater (Washington, DC), Borderlands Theater (AZ), and the City Theater (Fl).
+The play opened in Los Angeles on March 18, 2017 directed by Michael Michetti with Bo Foxworth as Rick and Judith Moreland as Gloria as part of the National New Play Network Rolling World Premier with additional simultaneous productions at the Curious Theater (CO), the Forum Theater (Washington, DC), Borderlands Theater (AZ), and the City Theater (Fl).
 The Los Angeles production was extended twice and ran for six months.
 It opened in New York on May 21, 2017 as a commercial production at New World Stages in New York City, for a predetermined run lasting through July 9, 2017.
 The director was Ari Edelson, with sets by Antje Ellermann, music by Basrt Fasbender. and lighting by Tyler Micoleau; "Rick" was played by James Badge Dale, and "Gloria" by Tamara Tunie.

+The European premier was held at Theater Drachengasse in Vienna on September 25, 2017.
+Directed by Joanna Godwin-Seidl with Flo Wilson as Gloria and Dave Moskin as Rick.